 Being involved in a car accident can be a stressful and frightening experience.
 Not only does it affect the person’s physical and mental health, but it can also leave a huge dent in their finances.
 Having full coverage car insurance could relieve some of the stress.
-This type of car insurance assures you that your insurance company will cover the cost of fixing your car as well as foot your medical bills.
+This type of car insurance assures you that your insurance company will cover the cost of fixing your car and foot your medical bills.

 |Type of accident||Duration on record|